jcoles1155/jcoles1155.github.io/GOPS/README.md

 - Player must then choose a card to bid and card will then show in the display
 - All cards then are flipped and player must click game board to add score and flip new deck card
 - Game proceeds until the deck and players have no cards left
+- When there is either a win or loss a modal pops up alerting the player that they have won or lost
+- New game begins once player press start new game button

 - In the event of a tie another card is flipped from the deck and player must bid again
     - the winner will score the sum of all deck cards flipped once the tie is broke